inbzar/docs/apps/docs/content/user-guide/users/profile.md

 1. Go to Settings → Personal Information.
 2. For the Language field, select the language you want from the dropdown.
 3. The language will be saved and changed.

----

-## Edit Analytics Preferences

-To edit your analytics collection preferences:

-1. Go to Settings → Personal Information.
-2. Click on the “Edit preferences” button.
-3. In the form that opens, you can edit any of the options.
-4. Once done, click on the “Submit and close” button.